 Economic Viability with Placemaking.
-Strive to create a built environment comprising great places, streets, and spaces that together generate a positive city image, support long-term economic viability, attract new residents and workforce talent, and promote affordable development.
+Strive to create a built environment comprising great places, streets, and spaces that together generate a positive city image, support longterm economic viability, attract new residents and workforce talent, and promote affordable development.

 Compact Development.
-Use infill and redevelopment with a more compact land use pattern that supports efficient use of land,
+Use infill and redevelopment with a more compact land use pattern, which supports efficient use of land, lowers the cost of public services and utilities, improves performance of transportation networks, and preserves open space.